Visitor

 comes doeing from the federal protection

-of the battlefield, moving between
+of the Chickamauga battlefield, slipping between

-blink of lightning bug in steps light
+lightning-bug blinks in steps light

-as bird-thought or the right synonym
+as bird-thought or that pine-scented secret

-for “holy.”
 Hush: this is the closest we’ll get

 on our side of the screened-in